 According to the agricultural extension officer, we would need 750 acres to “make a living” growing grain.
 Yet nothing which is currently grown at commodity scale is useful to the artisanal baker striving for delicious, nutritious bread.
-With 25 acres, we recognized the need to, again, as nature shows so well, diversify.
-We have since incorporated buckwheat, millet, sorghum, corn, rice, dry beans, and mustard seed into the rotation.
+With 25 arable acres, we recognized the need to, again, as nature shows so well, diversify.
+We have since incorporated buckwheat, millet, sorghum, corn, rice, dry beans, mustard seed, and sesame seed into the rotation.
 We are also experimenting with sweet cane sorghum.
 Attentive planning and double-cropping over the course of the yearly cycle have resulted in a somewhat economically viable system yielding variety and quality that a baker can select for.
 In our grain fields, we polycrop with added camelina or flowers, mainly red poppies and blue bachelor’s buttons, which add diversity to the stand and provide food for the pollinators as for the soul.

 The underlying goal is to improve the soil and sequester carbon while producing nutrient dense food.